rppicomidi/EZ_USB_MIDI_HOST/README.md

 The code in this project should run on any TinyUSB supported processor that runs the USB MIDI Host Library.

+This documentation is for version 2.0.0 of this library or later.
+The previous versions used a different API.

 # Adding this library to your project
 ## C/C++ Programs
 First, you must install the [usb_midi_host](https://github.com/rppicomidi/usb_midi_host) library in your file